MicheleZito/Region-Growing-CUDA/README.md

 of pixels which must be less or equal than an input threshold.
 As a result of this particular implementation, the output image will only have RGB values different from black for the pixels that belong to the region found that satisfy the threshold.

+Given as inputs the image, the threshold and the seed coordinates, the goal is to obtain a matrix of the same size as that of the image, we’ll call it the mask matrix, where the values can be either 0 or 1, meaning that pixel didn’t (or did) satisfy the homogeneity criterion